English at EastropAt Eastrop, our Writing leader is Mrs. Saunders.

 In Year 1 and Year 2 we introduce and use the Debbie Hepplewhite pre cursive and cursive handwriting resources when the children are ready to join their letters.

-We have created progression of skills document to show how the teaching of Writing changes and evolves from Nursery to the end of KS1 (ages 2-7)
+We have created progression document to show how the teaching of Writing changes and evolves from Nursery to the end of KS1 (ages 2-7)

 Please click this link to see our Progression document for Writing.